What is Listing?

 Aberdeenshires Listed Buildings

 In Aberdeenshire there are approximately 3500 listed buildings.
 The Local Authority has a duty to protect Listed Buildings from any works which would affect its character as a building of special architectural or historic interest.
-This is done through the Aberdeenshire Local Plan which sets out detailed guidance for new development in Aberdeenshire.
-The Plan contains policies and within the Environment Chapter Policy Env\18 deals with Listed Buildings.
+This is done through the Aberdeenshire Local Development Plan which sets out detailed guidance for new development in Aberdeenshire.
+The Development Plan contains policies and within the Historic Environment Chapter SG Historic Environment 1 deals with Listed Buildings.

 Listed Building Consent